Aebestach/WeatherDrivenSolarPanel/README.md

 ## Installation
 - The installation process is the same as other mods.
 Just put the WeatherDrivenSolarPanel folder from GameData into the GameData in the game root directory.
-- Since ray tracing is now used to calculate EC, for some computers with lower CPU performance, you will need to put the `Extras\NoKerbalism_LowPerformancePlugin\WeatherDrivenSolarPanel.dll` into the `GameData\WeatherDrivenSolarPanel\Plugin` to overwrite the original *WeatherDrivenSolarPanel.dll*.
-- If you use the Kerbalism version, please copy `Extras\KerbalismSupport\HighPerformancePlugin\WeatherDrivenSolarPanel.dll` to `GameData\WeatherDrivenSolarPanel\Plugin` and replace it.
+- If you use the Kerbalism version, please copy `Extras\KerbalismSupport\WeatherDrivenSolarPanel.dll` to `GameData\WeatherDrivenSolarPanel\Plugin` and replace it.
 Of course I also provide a weak CPU version for Kerbalism users.
-<br>(The default is for high performance computer users.
-In fact you can try to use the high performance *.dll* and if there is noticeable lag then use the low performance *.dll*).

 ## Preview Image & Video
 ![Imgur](https://i.imgur.com/B9q2Rak.jpg)